How many Pitch Slots are available?

 Is there a Wait List and how does it work?

-To get on the Wait List you must have already purchased a Badge.
-Your credit card information will be required, and your card will be charged immediately if a spot opens up.
+To get on the Wait List you must have already purchased a Badge (Weekend, Conference or Producers only).
+Be prepared with all your information.
+A credit card information will be required to hold your spot, and your card will be charged immediately if a spot opens up.

 If I’m on the Wait List do I really have a chance to Pitch?